-12.22.32.3 Discretionary Activities
+12.22.2.3 Discretionary Activities

 The following shall be Discretionary Activities provided they are not listed as a Prohibited or Non-Complying Activity and they comply with all the relevant Zone Standards.
-Any activity that does not comply with the any site standards shall be a restricted discretionary activity with the Council's discretion limited to the activity subject to the site standard.
+Any activity that does not comply with any site standards shall be a restricted discretionary activity with the Council's discretion limited to the activity subject to the site standard.

-- i.
-Commercial activities (excluding service stations) in Activity Areas 1b, 2, 3, and 5 and Commercial Recreational Activities in Activity Areas 2 and 3 - ii.
-Visitor Accommodation in Activity Areas 3 and 4
+- Commercial activities (excluding service stations) in Activity Areas 1b, 2, 3, and 5 and Commercial Recreational Activities in Activity Areas 2 and 3 - ii.
+Visitor Accommodation in Activity Areas 3 and 4 - Educational facilities and community activities in Activity Areas 4 and 5. - iv.
+Access Roads in Activity Areas 6 and 7 and Carparking in Activity Area 6a except: - Roads identified within Structure Plan A. - Underground car parks.

-- iii.
-Educational facilities and community activities in Activity Areas 3 (except 3b), 4 and 5. - iv.
-Access Roads and Carparking in Activity Area 6 and 7, except: - Roads identified within the Structure Plan A. - Underground car parks - Road access and parking associated with a gondola. - v.
-Buildings and Structures associated with the erection and maintenance of a gondola within Activity Areas 6 and 7 that provides access from the Village Precinct to the surrounding recreational activities. - vi.
-Take off and landing of aircraft (except for emergencies) within Activity Area 5a. - vii.
-Buildings and structures within Activity Area 6 that are for the following purposes: - (a) R One recycling Station - (b) Gone gas storage facilitiesy - (c) Buildings located within 25 metres of the southern boundary of Activity Area 3, and that are less than 50m in size. - vii.
-Within Activity Area 8c: carparking earthworks for carparking formation and avoidance or mitigation of visual effects and buildings that are for shuttle ski area ticketing, bus shelters, ablution facilities rehabilitation and landscaping.
+- v.
+Buildings and Structures associated with the erection and maintenance of a gondola within Activity Areas 6a, 6b and 7 that provides access from the Village Centre to the surrounding recreational activities. - vi.
+Take off and landing of aircraft (except for emergencies) within Activity Area 5. - vii.
+Buildings and structures that are for the following purposes: - (a) One recycling Station (Activity Area 6a only) - (b) One gas storage facility (Activity Area 6a only) - (c) Tennis courts (Activity Areas 6a and 6b only). - viii.
+Within Activity Area 8c: carparking; earthworks for carparking formation and avoidance or mitigation of visual effects; and buildings that are for shuttle / ski area ticketing, bus shelters, ablution facilities and ancillary commercial uses.